Trade Deadline 2018: Primer and Preview

 Related – 2018 NHL Trade Deadline: Deal Tracker

 To help everyone get ready for Monday, (aka hockey geek prom), I thought I’d offer some background on the trade deadline, some rules of the road, and some suggestions.
-Let’s do this.

 What: Background and Key Concepts

-As the name suggests, the deadline is the last time teams can complete trades and have any traded player available for the playoffs.
-In short: To be eligible for the playoffs, a player must be under contract to the NHL team he will be playing for by the deadline.
+As the name suggests, the deadline is the last time teams can complete trades and have any traded player available for the playoffs this year.
+In short: To be eligible for the 2018 playoffs, a player must be under contract to the NHL team he will be playing for by this year’s deadline.
 The top prize this year is Rick Nash.

 Teams who are bound (or hope they are bound) for the playoffs will look to strengthen their roster.
-Rebuilding teams are looking to get rid of some of their veteran players for promising prospects or Draft Picks.
+Rebuilding teams will try to rid themselves of veteran players or problematic contracts in exchange for promising prospects, Draft Picks, or both.
 You’ll often hear the terms “buyers” and “sellers.”
-Buyers are usually the teams at the top of the standings with a real shot at winning the Cup, while sellers are teams that tend to sit at the bottom of the league with no chance of making the playoffs this year.
+Buyers are usually the teams at the top of the standings with a real shot at winning the Cup.
+Sellers are teams at the bottom of the league with no chance of making the playoffs this year.

 Related: NHL Trade Deadline Preview: Who’s On The Block?